24 Plastic Wrap Alternatives for an Eco-Friendly Kitchen

 2.)
 Reusable Bowl Covers

 Bowl covers are another super easy substitute for plastic wrap.
-Reusable cotton bowl covers come in colorful prints with stretchy elastic edges that slide easily over bowls of all shapes and sizes.
-I love my reusable bowl covers from Etsy because they are made with food-safe laminated cotton that is easy to wash, but you can find bowl covers made with untreated cotton if you prefer.
+Reusable cloth bowl covers come in colorful prints with stretchy elastic edges that slide easily over bowls of all shapes and sizes.
+I love my reusable bowl covers from Etsy because they are made with food-safe laminated cotton that is easy to wash, but you can find fabric bowl covers made with untreated cotton if you prefer.

 Reusable bowl covers are perfect for covering food in the refrigerator for short periods of time, and for taking to a potluck or picnic as an eco-friendly alternative to plastic wrap.
 My husband uses bowl covers to cover bread dough while it is rising.